CIDRAM/Docs/readme.en.md

 ##### 7.1.4 PROFILE TAGS

-Profile tags provide a means display additional information at the test page, and can be leveraged by modules and auxiliary rules for more complex behaviour and fine-tuned decision making.
+Profile tags provide a means to display additional information at the IP test page, and can be leveraged by modules and auxiliary rules for more complex behaviour and fine-tuned decision making.

 Profile tags are used similarly to other types of tags.
 The values of profile tags can be used as a condition for modules and auxiliary rules.
 Profile tags can provide multiple values by separating those values with a semicolon.
 The end-user never sees the values of profile tags.